 The Long Arm of the Law

-Remember that this was the first big sporting event in the USA after the bombings, so security was very, very tight.
+Remember that this was the first big sporting event in the USA after 9/11, so security was very, very tight.
 Tons of extra law enforcement everywhere around the stadium.
-Lots of bag searches, and the like.
+Lots of bag searches and the like.
 They even welded shut the manhole covers in the surrounding area.

 I watch the bottom of the first.
 And the top of the second.
 And the bottom of the second.
 And the top of the third.
 Still no Al. Longest cigarette ever?
 And during the World Series?

 Begrudgingly, I decided to investigate.
 Off to left field I went.
 As I approached the glass door to the smoking section, I spied Al being interrogated by a sheriff’s deputy.